John Gilbert (actor): Death

 For his contribution to the motion picture industry, Gilbert has a star on the Hollywood Walk of Fame at 1755 Vine Street.
 In 1994, he was honored with his image on a United States postage stamp designed by caricaturist Al Hirschfeld.

 Filmography

-In popular culture

-John Gilbert is the subject of a mini-documentary film called Rediscovering John Gilbert (2010) featuring an on-camera interview with John Gilbert's daughter and biographer, Leatrice Gilbert Fountain.
-The short film, directed and produced by film historian Jeffrey Vance, has aired on the Turner Classic Movies cable channel and is also available on DVD from home video distributor Flicker Alley.

 Fictional portrayals

 Gilbert has been portrayed in several films.
 Barry Bostwick appeared as the actor in the television film The Silent Lovers first shown in 1980.
 He has also been portrayed by his grandson, John Fountain, in Sunset (1988), Christopher Renstrom in La Divina (1989), and Adnan Taletovich in Return to Babylon (2012).
 Gilbert was the inspiration behind the character of George Valentin, played by Jean Dujardin in The Artist (2011), and Jack Conrad, played by Brad Pitt in Babylon (2022).